Xia Dynasty

 The Xia Dynasty, sometimes spelled the Hsia Dynasty, is the first dynasty in Chinese history.
 It is uncertain exactly when he existed, but legends say he was founded after a great flood.
 Due to the lack of direct evidence of Xia’s existence, some scholars debate that the Xia Dynasty was completely fictional.

 The national color of Xia is grue-black and his element is water.
 The major innovation of Xia was the bronze caldron [鑄鼎] (unfortunately, it is currently archaeologically undiscovered).
+During its time, the Xia was the most powerful state, culture and peoples in the east.

 The Xia Dynasty was founded after Yu the Great, after 13 years of nonstop work, channeled all the flood water out of China after a giant flood.
 Yu the Great became the first ruler of the newly founded Xia Dynasty, and the people were happy.
 Yu the Great's leadership and engineering prowess not only secured his place as the first ruler of the Xia Dynasty but also set a precedent for future governance and societal organization.
 His success in flood control demonstrated the importance of strong, centralized authority and infrastructure development, laying the groundwork for the stability and prosperity of the Xia Dynasty.